 In recent years, the Christmas tradition as we know it has been slowly gaining popularity here in China.
 However, most people in China do not celebrate as people do in the West.
 In fact, most Chinese people do not celebrate Christmas at all, it’s not even a public holiday!
+Unless you work for a Western managed company, you may not receive Christmas day as a holiday!

 But don’t get too disheartened, on the streets and in department stores, there are Christmas trees, lights, and decorations.
-You’ll hear Christmas music playing over the noise of the crowds shopping for Christmas season promotions.
+You’ll hear Christmas music playing over the noise of the crowds shopping for the Christmas season promotions.
 And Starbucks start handing out our favourite festive cups!

 How to Enjoy Christmas as an Expat in China